 When I first started creating collage artworks, my daughter was my model in some of my creations.
 After I switched to making photo manipulations, I no longer used her in my edits.
 Then one day I suddenly had an idea about shadow-play, so I asked my daughter be my model.

 All the blending and editing was completed in ArtStudio.
 I made some enhancements in Snapseed and PS Express (details, sharpness, selective adjust, reduce noise).
-And I slightly changed the color using a VSCO Cam filter.
+I also used the VSCO editing app.
+I slightly changed the color using a VSCO filter.

 Set Me Free